 - How was it done?

-- Which word or phase told you that?
+- Which word or phrase told you that?

 - Where or when?